samiemostafavi/openrtist/README.md

 You can run the server with --timing flag to check the delays.

+Pass -p with your desiered port number to bind the server to that specific port.

 ### 4. Run a python or mobile client using source code at python-client or the Android client from the Google Play Store

 To run the python client: